Stitch4D: Sparse Multi-Location 4D Urban Reconstruction via Spatio-Temporal Interpolation: Experimental Results

-Tables~\ref{tab:quantitative} and~\ref{tab:quantitative_2} report the quantitative results on U-S4D in the full reconstruction and temporal split settings, respectively.
+Table~\ref{tab:quantitative} reports the quantitative results on U-S4D in the full reconstruction and temporal split settings.
 These results are reported as the average over all scenes in U-S4D.
-For each metric, the best result is highlighted in \textbf{bold}. \proposed~consistently outperformed the baselines in terms of PSNR, SSIM, and LPIPS across all evaluation configurations.
+For each metric, the best result is highlighted in \textbf{bold}. \proposed~outperformed the baselines in terms of PSNR, SSIM, and LPIPS across all evaluation configurations.